-Welcome to my 2020 Medieval Europe travel course, taking us from Morocco (depending on the costs), Spain, France, Italy, Austria, and Germany, always studying the Middle Ages in theory and in practice.
+Welcome to my 2022 Medieval Europe travel course, taking us from Spain, France, Italy, Switzerland, and Germany, always studying the Middle Ages in theory and in practice.

 For a study abroad scholarship offered by our school, SILLC, click here

 This is a Gen.Ed. course and open to students in all fields.
 The only requirements are: Interest in medieval Europe, enthusiasm for learning while on the road, passion for history and culture at large, preparedness to meet the writing requirements (daily journal, ca. 2-3 pp), and basic physical fitness (we are walking much and taking a lot of stairs).
 Up to 6 credits that will be applied to a wide range of course options, just as you will need it.
 Any student worldwide can join, not only UoA students.
 You only need to be enrolled in our summer study abroad program.
 If you are an international student, we only need to make sure that there are no visa problems.
 But since our focus is on Europe, that should not be a real issue.

 To register: https://global.arizona.edu/study-abroad/study-abroad-login-register (for students and faculty)

 For non-UA students: